- Puppies with littermate syndrome become highly dependent on one another.

 If you’re considering adopting two puppies at the same time, it’s important to consider the challenges that may come along with this decision, so that you can devote the time and energy to positive-reinforcement training.

-Whether you have one puppy or two, getting started with great training is a critical step.
-With virtual training options like PupCamp, you don’t have to wait another moment to give your puppies everything they need to be successful.
-From proper and safe socialization, obedience, manners, and the tools to create a “go anywhere dog,” PupCamp has you covered to learn and train at your own pace from the comfort of your home.
+Whether you have one puppy or two, getting started with training is a critical step.
+With virtual training options like PupCamp, you can learn and train at your own pace from the comfort of your home.

 Challenges of Littermate Syndrome in Dogs